Ph.D., University of Michigan, Ann Arbor, 2002

 * denotes student author

 Baker, ME, ML Schley*, and JO Sexton. (in review).
 Impacts of expanding impervious surface on specific conductance in urbanizing streams.
 Water Resources Research.

-Utz, R, K Hopkins , D Booth , R Hawley , ME Baker, L Beesley , M Freeman, and K Jones. (in revision).
+Utz, R, K Hopkins , D Booth , R Hawley , ME Baker, L Beesley , M Freeman, and K Jones. (accepted).
 Do specific natural watershed and channel attributes confer ecological resistance to urbanization in streams?
 Freshwater Science.

 Suding, K, E Higgs, M Palmer, JB Callicott, CB Anderson, ME Baker, JJ Gutrich, KL Hondula, MC LaFevor, BMH Larson, A Randall, JB Ruhl, KZS Schwartz.
 2015.
 Committing to ecological restoration.
 Science 348(6235):638-640